 Mongolian Beef can be very spicy, but this one is pretty mild.
 I make it exactly like this for the whole family.
 It’s nice and mild but still packed with flavor and with a little hint of spice.

-When I’m making it for just myself, I’ll add extra scallions or a couple extra red peppers to kick up the spice level a bit.
+When I’m making it for just myself, I’ll add extra scallions or a couple of extra red peppers to kick up the spice level a bit.

 If you’re someone who really doesn’t like heat, be sure to get all those seeds and membranes out of the peppers before chopping them up.